kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(b\) Paragraph (a) of this section does not apply to—

-\(1\) A certificate issued to a Federal-Aid Airport Program sponsor who was required to apply for that certificate under regulations then in effect, and who has not surrendered that certificate under §151.86(e) of this chapter; or
+\(1\) A certificate issued to a Federal-Aid Airport Program sponsor who was required to apply for that certificate under regulations then in effect, and who has not surrendered that certificate under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.86   Lighting and electrical work: General.|§151.86]](e) of this chapter; or

-\(2\) An application made by a Federal-Aid Airport Program sponsor who was required to make that application under regulations then in effect, and who has not terminated that application under §151.86(e) of this chapter.
+\(2\) An application made by a Federal-Aid Airport Program sponsor who was required to make that application under regulations then in effect, and who has not terminated that application under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.86   Lighting and electrical work: General.|§151.86]](e) of this chapter.

 (49 U.S.C.
 1101-1120; sec.
 307, 72 Stat.
 749, 49 U.S.C.
 1348)